 Cover with a damp cloth, and let rise for a final time, on the counter.
 This will take about 2 hours, if your house is around 70 degrees.
 OR you can put it in the refrigerator in a garbage bag, and let the final rise happen overnight.
 The dough can be in the refrigerator for 8-10 hours at this stage.
 (If you do the final rise in the fridge, score and bake straight from the fridge.
 This makes it easier to score and hold its shape.)

 Preheat your oven with dutch oven inside of it, to 475 degrees F.

 Once your dough has gone through its final rise and has risen slightly and is puffy on top, you’re ready to bake.
 You can test to see if your dough is ready by doing gently pressing a floured thumb into the dough.
 If it indents and gradually releases, but still holds a finger shape, you're ready.
-If it indents and doesn't release at all, it still needs time to rise.
+If it indents and the dough springs right back to the surface, it still needs time to rise.
 Let it ferment in half hour more increments, until ready.